 Advanced Academics Courses Offered in Keller ISD

-The Keller Independent School District secondary schools offer students the opportunity to participate in challenging academic courses, such as Honors, Accelerated (Acc), Advanced (Adv), Dual Enrollment, Dual Credit, and Advanced Placement (AP).
-Because these classes are college preparatory and/or similar to college-level courses, students are challenged to be more disciplined, structured, and to perform at a higher academic level.
+The Keller Independent School District secondary schools offer students the opportunity to participate in challenging academic courses, such as Honors, Accelerated (Acc), Dual Enrollment, Dual Credit, and Advanced Placement (AP).
+Because these classes are college preparatory and/or similar to college-level courses, students are challenged to be more disciplined and structured and to perform at a higher academic level.

 What are Accelerated courses?